k-voorhees/WGU-Capstone/README.md

 > This will result in a new output file being generated:
 > ```cleaned_dataset.csv```
 7. You can now move to ```prediction.ipynb``` and click "Run all"

+### Add User Input
+1. The last 2 cells in ```prediction.ipynb``` contain the functionality to add a custom day.
+2. Enter a date and Weather condition in the fields provided.
+3. Run that current cell to create the test dataframe.
+4. Run the next cell to get the prediction output.